1. What is the ACA?

 If the question is, do they get to increase their household size when determining which standard to use for their own Medicaid application, the answer would be, yes, if they intend to claim the person as a dependent on their current year's tax return, they can include that person in their application for purpose of establishing the income standard to use.
 REMINDER: Anyone residing outside of WA State would not be eligible to receive Medicaid, but could be included in the household size.

-8. What is the definition of the "newly eligible" group?
+8. What is the definition of the "newly eligible" adult group?

-This new group is made up of individuals who:
+This group is made up of individuals who:

 - Are age 19 up to 65 who are not eligible for a current Medicaid program